Aortic arches: Arch 6

 The proximal part of the sixth right arch persists as the proximal part of the right pulmonary artery while the distal section degenerates; The sixth left arch gives off the left pulmonary artery and forms the ductus arteriosus; this duct remains pervious during the whole of fetal life, but then closes within the first few days after birth due to increased O2 concentration.
 Oxygen concentration causes the production of bradykinin which causes the ductus to constrict occluding all flow.
 Within 1–3 months, the ductus is obliterated and becomes the ligamentum arteriosum.

 The ductus arteriosus connects at a junction point that has a low pressure zone (commonly called Bernoulli's principle) created by the inferior curvature (inner radius) of the artery.
 This low pressure region allows the artery to receive (siphon) the blood flow from the pulmonary artery which is under a higher pressure.
 However, it is extremely likely that the major force driving flow in this artery is the markedly different arterial pressures in the pulmonary and systemic circulations due to the different arteriolar resistances.

 His showed that in the early embryo the right and left arches each gives a branch to the lungs, but that later both pulmonary arteries take origin from the left arch.

 Clinical significance

-Most defects of the great arteries arise as a result of persistence of aortic arches that normally should regress or regression of arches that normally shouldn't.
+Most defects of the great arteries arise as a result of persistence of aortic arches that normally should regress or regression of arches that normally should not.